CKBox - quick start

 The development token endpoint is a special endpoint to help you in getting started with CKEditor Cloud Services.
 It offers unrestricted, full access to the service and will expire 30 days after being used for the first time.
 You should not use it on production.
 Anyone knowing this URL will have full access to the associated environment.

-# Writing your own token endpoint
+# Writing your own token endpoint (advanced users)

 Skip this step if you use the development token endpoint.